What web developers should know about HTTPS but probably don't.

 3. Setting up working HTTPS on localhost

 Use geolocation?
 WebRTC?
 Password and credit card forms?
-Current browsers need HTTPS for security-sensitive HTML5 features.
+Modern browsers need HTTPS for security-sensitive HTML5 features.

-If you have an invalid https:// setup on localhost, you'll be spending way too much time clicking clicking through HTTPS warnings.
-The good news is you don't need to.
-Setting up a trusted localhost setup on your Mac only takes a few minutes.
+If you have an invalid https:// setup on localhost, you’ll be spending way too much time clicking through HTTPS warnings.
+The easiest solution is to use mkcert, a simple tool that creates locally-trusted development certificates with no configuration.

 1024 bit RSA is considered insecure.
 Nearly every website you visit uses 2048 bit RSA.
 So why not go the extra mile and get a 4096 bit RSA cert?

 The answer is that the additional load can slow down the SSL handshake between browsers and your site.
-You can easily measure this in Chrome dev tools.
+We’ve measured this extensively - 4096-bit handshakes are about 6x slower than 2048-bit, adding roughly 26ms of latency.

-Additionally, as Geoffrey Thomas pointed out on Hacker News, your CA's intermediary certificate is likely to be a 2048 bit RSA cert.
-If you consider 2048 bit RSA to be insufficiently strong, the CA's 2048 bit intermediary cert could still be attacked and used to issue a fake certificate for your organization (HPKP aside).
+Additionally, your CA’s intermediate certificate is likely to be a 2048 bit RSA cert.
+If you consider 2048 bit RSA to be insufficiently strong, the CA’s 2048 bit intermediate cert could still be attacked and used to issue a fake certificate for your organization.
+Certificate Transparency now provides protection against this without the risks of the deprecated HPKP standard.

-If you're concerned about strength, try an ECDSA certificate instead of RSA.
-They're significicantly stronger while using less CPU than RSA - a 256 bit ECC key is equivalent to 3072 bit RSA.
+If you’re concerned about strength, try an ECDSA certificate instead of RSA.
+They’re significantly stronger while using less CPU than RSA - a 256 bit ECC key is equivalent to 3072 bit RSA.
+In fact, most major sites (Google, Facebook, Apple, Cloudflare) have already moved to ECC.

 5. How to convert between the common SSL file formats